Overview of Bohmian Mechanics: Historical Development of Bohmian Mechanics

 \begin{quote} In the fifties, I sent [my Quantum Theory book] around to various quantum physicists - including Niels Bohr, Albert Einstein, and Wolfgang Pauli.
 Bohr didn't answer, but Pauli liked it.
 Albert Einstein sent me a message that he'd like to talk with me.
 When we met he said the book had done about as well as you could do with quantum mechanics.
 But he was still not convinced it was a satisfactory theory.
 Einstein's objection was not merely that it was statistical.
 He felt it was a kind of abstraction; quantum mechanics got correct results but left out much that would have made it intelligible.
 I came up with the causal interpretation (that the electron is a particle, but it also has a field around it.
 The particle is never separated from that field, and the field affects the movement of the particle in certain ways).
 Einstein didn't like it, though, because the interpretation had this notion of action at a distance: Things that are far away from each other profoundly affect each other.
 He believed only in local action. \\ \end{quote}

-Einstein, together with Boris Podolsky and Nathan Rosen, presented objections to quantum theory in the famous EPR article in 1935, entitled ``Can Quantum-Mechanical Description of Physical Reality Be Considered Complete?'' \cite{om.Einstein_rosen1935}.
+Einstein, together with Boris Podolsky and Nathan Rosen, presented objections to the orthodox quantum theory in the famous EPR article in 1935, entitled ``Can Quantum-Mechanical Description of Physical Reality Be Considered Complete?'' \cite{om.Einstein_rosen1935}.
 There, they argued that on the basis of the absence of action at a distance, quantum theory must be incomplete.
 In other words, quantum theory is either nonlocal or incomplete.
 Einstein believed that locality was a fundamental principle of physics, so he adhered to the view that quantum theory was incomplete.
 Einstein died in 1955, convinced that a \textit{correct} reformulation of quantum theory would preserve local causality.
+We will see later that he was wrong in this particular point.